crystal-lang/crystal-book/guides/concurrency.md

 ### Futures

-Futures are also available (as syntatic sugar, built on top of channels).
-They provide a simple alternative workflow for concurrent tasks.
+[Futures](https://en.wikipedia.org/wiki/Futures_and_promises) are also available.
+They are built on top of channels) and provide a simple alternative workflow for concurrent tasks.

 ```crystal
 request1 = future do